AlessandroDiPatria/BeerRecommendationBigData/README.md

 Analisis of the single features, data sparcity, statistics

 ### Recommender system multi-approach
-Build recommender system with different approach, ALS and SVD for Collaborative filtering.
+Build recommender system with different approach, Alternating Least of Squares  and Single Value Decomposition for Collaborative filtering.
 Cosine similarty for Content based

 ### Web reccomander system
 Building a web app with python and streamlit using content based model